openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Activities

-Activities are a subset of curb events, with some rows combined, some columns removed for clarity and privacy, and for some curb event types.
+Activities are a historic subset of curb events, with some rows combined, some columns removed for clarity and privacy, and for some curb event types.
 Activities are meant to provide a granular view of activity happening around the curb places, so consumers can do their own analysis and aggregation.

 An Activity is represented as a CSV object, whose fields are as follows, pulled from the Curb Events endpoint in the Events API: